FrancoisSestier/entt/docs/md/poly.md

 };
 ```

-In both case, the `value` variable template is used to instruct the system on
+In both case, the `vtable` function template is used to return an implementation
-how any type can satisfy the requirements of the concept.<br/>
+of the vtable with which to instruct the system on how any type can satisfy the
+requirements of a concept.<br/>
 In this case, it's stated that the `draw` method of a generic type will be
 enough to fulfill the `Drawable` concept.